 This course is only available for students in the BA International Studies.

-The picture of the economies of the Eurasian (post-Soviet) region is diverse: often high levels of corruption, strong dependence on natural resources, and a lack of reform, but also high growth rates and increasing integration into the world economy.
+The economies of the Eurasian (post-Soviet) region are characterized by volatile economic development (significant growth but also deep crises), high levels of corruption, natural resources wealth, and different forms of economic integration and cooperation.
 While the economies of the region have developed very differently, a joint Soviet legacy is still visible in many places.
 This course looks at the current state of the economies of the region from a comparative perspective, as well as at economic processes in recent decades across the region.
-Among the issues that we will discuss are the Soviet legacy, economic reform, energy (natural gas and oil), state-business relations, corruption, informal economy, and regional economic integration.
+Among the issues that we will discuss are economic reform, energy (natural gas and oil), state-business relations, corruption, informal economy, and regional economic integration.

 The timetable is available on the BA International Studies website.